rpkg-dev/pkgsnip/pkgdown/index.md

 ### Coding style

 This package borrows a lot of the [Tidyverse](https://www.tidyverse.org/) design philosophies.
-The R code adheres to the principles specified in the [Tidyverse Design Guide](https://principles.tidyverse.org/) wherever possible and is formatted according to the [Tidyverse Style Guide](https://style.tidyverse.org/) (TSG) with the following exceptions:
+The R code is guided by the [Tidy design principles](https://design.tidyverse.org/) and is formatted according to the [Tidyverse Style Guide](https://style.tidyverse.org/) (TSG) with the following exceptions:

 -   Line width is limited to **160 characters**, double the [limit proposed by the TSG](https://style.tidyverse.org/syntax.html#long-lines) (80 characters is ridiculously little given today's high-resolution wide screen monitors).